ODA Canvas Design

 There is not an explicit standard or specification for the Canvas: The standard is the ODA Component Specification.
 The Canvas is a platform that can consume ODA Components, read metadata from the component spec and then execute whatever lifecycle process is required to meet those requirements.

 We expect that there will be multiple implementations of the Canvas - this repository contains a Reference Implementation of a Canvas that teams can use to accelerate their own implementation.
 The Reference Implementation is a cloud-native application, and is designed to be deployed on Kubernetes.
 We do expect all Canvas implementations to exhibit a standard set of behaviours, and we have documented these behaviours at a high level in the use case library, and at a more detailed level using BDD (Behaviour-Driven Development) features and scenarios.
-The compliance test kit (CTK) for the Canvas will use these BDDs to create executable tests that can be used to validate a Canvas implementation.
+The test kit for the Canvas will use these BDDs to create executable tests that can be used to validate a Canvas implementation.

 How do I buy or build a Canvas?